BarRaider/streamdeck-obstools/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+# INSTALLATION
+**Important:** You must download and install obs-websocket before using this plugin.
+Install from here: https://github.com/Palakis/obs-websocket/releases/

+2. After installing, enable from inside OBS: Tools -> WebSockets Server Setting [You can keep the port as is, but It is ***highly recommended you Enable authentication and set a password***]

+3. For instant replay to work, you must check the **Enabled Replay Buffer** from File->Settings->Output->Recording

 ## Features:
 - `Smart Scene Switcher`  - Easily switch scenes between Preview/Studio (if enabled)  and Live modes.
   - Shows a border on the scene indicating if it's in preview or live